 This is a full size van with colossal road presence sitting on 22 inch wheels.

-Twin electric motors give an astonishing amount of four wheel drive power and it is claimed to develop 369HP, with a 0-60 time of under 6 seconds.
-Even more remarkable is the 370 mile range!
+Twin electric motors give an astonishing amount of four wheel drive power and it is was claimed that it will develop 369HP, with a 0-60 time of under 6 seconds.
+However, the latest prototype produces just 201HP Even more remarkable was the claimed 370 mile range, which has now been adjusted to around 250 miles – still not to be sniffed at!

 The 10M turning circle is due to rear wheel steering and adaptive air dampers will give unrivalled levels of comfort to these electric campervans.